-More of us are finding ourselves at home behind a computer screen than ever before.
-The modern American adult spends 6.5 hours a day sitting, and if you work a desk job, it’s likely to be more.
-In order to get exercise, most hop into a car and head over to the gym, or we attempt to gain the self-motivation to work out at home.
-But, imagine if getting from point A to point B provided us with the daily exercise required to meet our fitness goals.
+More of us are finding ourselves at home behind a computer screen more than ever before.
+The modern American adult spends up to 11 hours a day sitting, and if you work a desk job, it’s very likely that you are hitting that number.
+In order to get exercise, most people hop into a car and head over to the gym or attempt to gain the self-motivation to work out at home.
+But imagine if getting from point A to point B provided us with the daily exercise required to meet our fitness goals.

-This Harvard Study looked at calories burned in 30 minutes for people of three different weights across a massive range of exercises.
-The following table summarizes the data important to us, showing calories burnt in a 185-pound individual performing the activity for 30 minutes:
+This Harvard Study looked at calories burned in 30 minutes for people of three different weight classes across a massive range of exercises.
+The following table summarizes the data important to us, showing calories burnt in a 185-pound individual performing the activity for 30 minutes.

 |Weight Lifting: General||133|

 |Circuit Training: General||355|

 |Running: 5pm (12min/mile)||355|